mackelab/neuralgbi_diffusion/README.md

 | _n_misspecified      | Number of misspecified samples | int                             |
 | _n_noised            | Number of noised samples       | int                             |

+> NOTE: **Hodgkin Huxley Simulator**
+>
+> We reused the same Hodkin Huxley simulator as GBI-ACE.
+Additionally to the standard interface we added `generate-hh-data` function in the CLI to create either completly or measured data (`--allen`).
+To have the simulator working efficient please compile the inserted cython code with the skript  `compile.py`.
+You can find more information in the corresponding [README.md](gbi_diff/dataset/simulators/hh/README.md)
+>
+> Also note that for the HH simulator we used 1.000.000 training samples.

 ## Diffusion

 The main contribution of this repository is a pipeline for training and sampling a posterior distribution in a simulation based inference setting.